Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 In Slingshot, communication happens in discussions and private chats.
 To participate and start discussions and private chats you need to know more about [writing, reading and managing messages](communication.html#write-read-manage-messages).

-Each team and project has its own space dedicated to discussions.
+Each team and project have its own space dedicated to discussions.
 Discussions are organized in topics.
 Discussions are team and project specific.
-Because of this, you will not be able to see and participate in all discussions in Slingshot.
+Because of this, you will not be able to see and take part in all discussions in Slingshot.
 Read more about [who can access discussions](discussions-starting.html#discussions-access) by following the link.

 Unlike the discussions, the private chat is project and team independent.
 This means you can chat with any user from any team or project.
 You can even [chat with external users](#chat-external-users).
 However, because they are *private*, your chats can be accessed only by you and the users you are chatting with.